ishvanihans/website-hugo/content/projects/US-visa.md

 ## Design principle 3: Affordance
 > Affordances are the perceived and actual properties of an object that suggest how it can be used.
 Effective affordances make available actions obvious, helping users understand what interactions are possible without requiring instructions.
 In digital interfaces, affordances are often communicated through signifiers which are visual cues that indicate the actions users can take.

 I chose the principle of affordance to analyse the final stage in the application process – scheduling an interview with the US Embassy in Canada.
-When the user visits the <a href=https://ais.usvisa-info.com/en-ca> US Embassy in Canada’s website </a> for scheduling an interview, the viewport suggests that there is nothing more to see on the landing page.
+When the user visits the <a href=https://ais.usvisa-info.com/en-ca>US Embassy in Canada’s website</a> for scheduling an interview, the viewport suggests that there is nothing more to see on the landing page.
 (Figure 6)

 <figure>
     <img src="https://ishvanihans.github.io/website-hugo/images/US-visa-images/fig6.png">